 Itineraries: Caribbean

-Carnival Sunshine is a bit of a multitasker.
-As the only ship serving Charleston and Norfolk, it makes it easy for those living in southern, central, and even some northern regions to plan an affordable cruise vacation—including saving on flights.
+Carnival Sunshine is a bit of a multitasker since it’s easy to get to for those living in southern, central, and even some northern regions.
 With a water park, colorful sports deck with a ropes course and mini golf, Dr. Seuss programming, and an array of free eateries, Carnival Sunshine makes its budget cruises an incredible value.
 Parents and caretakers: Don’t feel guilty about sending your little sailors to the kids’ club, so you can revel in the line’s largest adults-only sun deck.

 Southwest